jaidevkler/Python-Challenge-1/README.md

 4. Dessert

 Based on the user input the following outputs are displayed:
-* A message stating that 'You have selected \<chosen category>' is displayed.
-Based on the input a sub-menu is displayed with prices.
+* A message stating that 'You have selected \<chosen category name>' is displayed.
+In addition to that a sub-menu is displayed with prices.
 * An error '\<Entered number> was not a menu option' is displayed, in case if user inputs a number other than the choices available.
 * An error 'You didn't select a number' is displayed, in case if the user enters an input other than a number.